-During the year, the Senior Management Team comprised the Chief Executive, the Chief Operating Officer, the Director of Carer Services, the Director of Income Generation and Communications, the Director of Policy and Public Affairs, the Director of Scotland and Northern Ireland and the Director of Wales.
+During the year, the Senior Management Team comprised the: Chief Executive, Chief Operating Officer, Director of Carer Services, Director of Income Generation and Communications, Director of Policy and Public Affairs and Director of Devolved Nations.

 The Senior Management team is responsible for the day to day running of the organisation in line with the agreed strategy, and makes recommendations to the Board.